shawndeprey/diliver-demo/README.md

     vagrant destroy [-f]
     ...
     vagrant up

+If your database is throwing errors when starting your server, you may just need to restart the DB

+    sudo /etc/init.d/postgresql restart

 *Sometimes, you need to force the VM to be destroyed with the `-f` flag.*